Some links in this post may be affiliate links

 You may grow Rattail Crassula outdoors, however, gradually acclimate it and place it in a shaded place to prevent scorching of the leaves.

 Crassula lycopodioides prefers an average warmth of 20-280C during the growing season and a minimum of 60C in the cold season.
-Keep it away from frost and cold drafts like windy doors and windows as they can cause brown leaf spots.
+Keep it away from drafts like windy doors and windows, AC units, radiators, hot air vents and others as they can cause reduced growth, wilting, yellowing, leaf drop and brown leaf spots.

-Watch Chain Plant has no need for extra humidity.
-Average room humidity of 50-55% is ideal for this plant.
-Make sure that there is good air circulation for the plant to prevent fungal disease infestations.
-Keep the plant away from humid rooms like bathrooms and avoid misting to prevent rotting.
+Watch Chain Plant has no need for extra humidity; a humidity of 50-55% is ideal for this plant.
+Maintain good air circulation to minimize fungal diseases.
+Keep the plant away from humid rooms and do not mist to prevent rotting.

 The best soil for Crassula Watch Chain is fast-draining, sandy soil mix that is rich in organic matter.
 The soil should be loose enough to allow water to drain out easily.
-Cactus and succulents soils are perfect for this plant.
+A Cactus and succulents mix is perfect for this plant.

 Crassula muscosa is not a heavy feeder, therefore, feed it monthly during the growing season with a cactus and succulents fertilizer for a lush growth.
 Avoid too much fertilizer as it can lead to leggy, weak stems.